 By Mark Young

-However, few couples manage to do this, because they are scared, they don’t understand the process or they don't know what the Courts will require, and their relationship can be highly emotional, lacking in trust or a battleground.
+However, few couples manage to do this, because they are scared, they don’t understand the process or they don't know what the Courts will require, and their relationship can be highly emotional, lacking in trust or can have, quite literally, become a battleground.

 To protect themselves, most couples turn to solicitors in the hope of getting as good a deal as they can.
-Solicitors are not allowed to act for both sides, as they are obliged to act in their clients' best interests and there would be a conflict of interests.
+Solicitors are not allowed to act for both sides, as they are obliged to act in their clients' best interests and representing both parties would, of course, be a conflict of interests.

 Solicitors are very necessary, but they do not always reduce stress.
-The code of practice of the Solicitors Family Law Association talks of clients seeing "assertive letters between solicitors as aggressive declarations of war".
-The difficulties are obvious, and I have seen the distress they can cause.
+The code of practice of the Solicitors Family Law Association talks of clients seeing "assertive letters between solicitors as aggressive declarations of war.”
+The difficulties are obvious, and I have seen the distress they can cause first hand.

 The move towards mediation was given further impetus when, in 1999, Lord Woolf produced his important report called "Access to Justice".
 It set out a number of shortcomings he found in the current legal system.
 Amongst other things, he found it to be:-